WomensLaw serves and supports all survivors.

 1. the abuser committed one or more acts of abuse while you had the final order; or

-2. the abuser behaved in other ways that indicate a continued risk of harm to the you or your child.1
+2. the abuser behaved in other ways that show a continued risk of harm to you, your children, or a pet (companion animal).1

-Note: If when you file for an extension, the abuser is in jail and will be released within the next 90 days or the abuser was in jail and was released within the past 90 days, then you do not need to prove either of the two things above to get the order extended.2
+You can also request an extension if the abuser is in jail and will be released within the next 90 days, or if they were recently released from jail within the past 90 days.
+In that case, you do not need to prove either of the two things above to get the order extended.2

-If necessary, the order can be extended more than once.
-There is no limit on the number of extensions that may be granted.3
+Your order can be extended more than once if you still need protection.
+There is no limit on the number of times the judge can extend it.3

-In addition, if there was a violation of the PFA and a criminal contempt hearing is pending, your PFA will be extended until the end of the criminal hearing and possibly longer.4
+If the abuser violates your PFA and a criminal contempt hearing is scheduled, your order will automatically be extended until the end of the criminal hearing and possibly longer.4